 Some Linux (x86 platform) offerings do not install Mozilla by default.
 If you plan to install the Message Brokers Toolkit on your Linux (x86 platform) system, check that a supported version of Mozilla is already installed.
 If not, install Mozilla from your Linux (x86 platform) operating system media.

 Optional software support

-The products listed here are not required, but interact with WebSphere Event Broker in some way that you might find useful.
+The products listed here are not required, but might be useful.
 Except where stated, these products are not supplied with WebSphere Event Broker.